KRFOSS/kali-docs/nethunter/nethunter-kernel-1-patching/index.md

 ![](nh-kernel-010-patching1.png)

- navigate to the directory that closest resembles your kernel version:
+Navigate to the directory that closest resembles your kernel version:

 ![](nh-kernel-020-patching2.png)

- and apply each applicable patch:
+And apply each applicable patch:

 ![](nh-kernel-030-patching3.png)